Supreme Court: Cross Can Stand On Public Land In Separation Of Church And State Case

 "And contrary to respondents' intimations, there is no evidence of discriminatory intent in the selection of the design of the memorial or the decision of a Maryland commission to maintain it.
 The Religion Clause of the Constitution aim to foster a society in which people of all beliefs can live together harmoniously, and the presence of the Bladensburg Cross on the land where it has stood for so many years is fully consistent with that aim."

-This reverses a lower-court ruling that said the memorial is unconstitutional because it is on public land and maintained at taxpayer expense.
+The decision was 7-to-2, but had multiple parts and not all of the seven agreeing on every aspect.
+The decision reverses a lower-court ruling that said the memorial is unconstitutional because it is on public land and maintained at taxpayer expense.
 The high court's ruling is a major victory for religious groups and the American Legion, which warned that if this cross had to be moved, so too would other crosses that serve as war memorials.

+Alito argued that the cross had essentially become secular.
+He invoked the history of World War I memorials noting the rows and rows of crosses and stars of David at cemeteries that memorialized those who died in that war and that established in people's minds, in his view, that that was a way to honor to dead.

+Justice Ruth Bader Ginsburg, in dissent, disagreed with Alito's history.
+She noted that it's clear what the purpose and meaning of the cross was from the start — it was religious.
+She argued that for Christians, it's the Calvary cross symbolizing where Christ, the son of God, died and that his death and resurrection offer possibility of eternal life.
+She said Americans knew what it meant then and know what it means now.

 The concrete cross at the center of the court's decision is located in the middle of a busy median strip and directly across the street from a large pawnshop in Bladensburg, Md.